When Is Easter Sunday? 2021 Holiday Dates

 "All of that candy aside, what do people consider the most important thing about Easter?
 The survey found that family comes first and foremost with 47 percent of respondents considering it the most important aspect of the holiday.
 The religious meaning comes second with 36 percent while those exciting Easter egg hunts are in third position with 6 percent."

 According, to the Statista survey the most popular Easter custom was giving baskets of candy, followed by egg hunts, painting eggs, and then church visits.
 So what is Easter about?
-Is it about the candy or something greater?
+Is it about candy and gifts or something greater?

 Easter is the celebration of the resurrection of Jesus from the tomb on the third day after his crucifixion.
 Easter is the fulfilled prophecy of the Messiah who would be persecuted, die for our sins, and rise on the third day.
 (Isaiah 53).
 Remembering the resurrection of Jesus is a way to renew daily hope that we have victory over sin.
 Read the Biblical account of Resurrection Day in Matthew 28, Mark 16, and Luke 24 and more Easter Bible verses at BibleStudyTools.com.